-These trends are all similar to trends in population, except that household sizes in BC, the CVRD and electoral area E are decreasing, so housing supply has tended to increase faster than population.
+These trends are all similar to trends in population, except that household sizes in BC, the CVRD and electoral area F are decreasing, so housing units have tended to increase faster than population (or decrease slower than population, as in electoral area F).

-Electoral area E has a lower-density housing composition than the CVRD's, which has a much lower-density housing composition than BC:
+Electoral area F has a lower-density housing composition than the CVRD's, which has a much lower-density housing composition than BC:

-- Single-detached homes make up the vast majority of the housing supply, with a slight decrease in their share during this decade (92% in 2006, 93% in 2011, 90% in 2016) - Moveable dwellings make up a similar share of the housing stock (3%) compared to BC (3%) - Apartments in duplexes are a smaller component of the housing supply (2% in 2006, 0% in 2011, 3% in 2016) compared to BC's 10%-12% - Semi-detached units, other single-detached units, and apartments (under five storeys) all make up small components (1% each) of the housing stock in electoral area E
+- Single-detached homes make up the vast majority of the housing supply, maintaining their share during this decade (88% in 2006, 98% in 2011, 89% in 2016) - Movable dwellings make up the next most common housing type at 5% of the housing stock (2016). - Semi-detached units are a smaller component of the housing supply (3% in 2016). - There are minimal numbers of other single-attached units, and apartments in duplexes (1% each in 2016). - There are no apartments or townhouses in electoral area F.